-CERT training takes about 18-21 hours to complete, typically one evening a week for two months, and provides critical skills in emergency preparedness and response.
-Training is conducted by first responders or other trained CERT instructors in your community.
+CERT training takes about 18-21 hours to complete, typically one evening a week for two months.
+It provides critical skills in emergency preparedness and response.
+Training is conducted by trained CERT Instructors and first responders from your community.

 Participants learn how to:

 Identify and anticipate natural and manmade hazards within your communities

-Prepare themselves and their families for various hazards
+Prepare themselves and their families for those hazards

 Reduce fire hazards in the home/workplace and extinguish small fires

 Conduct light search and rescue

-Set up medical treatment areas and apply basic medical techniques
+Set up medical treatment areas and apply basic medical first aid to the injured

 Help reduce survivor stress using psychological first aid